TheWoodenMan/sf-character-choice-tool/README.md

 ---

+Thanks to The Digital Dungeon Master and QueueTimes for making great starfinder content to link to.

 Thanks to Nachtrose for the mystery_men placeholder :)

 Thanks to 100Devs and The Bachelor - for the capability :)